 - Use reputable antivirus software and a firewall.
 Maintaining a strong firewall and keeping your security software up to date are critical.
 It’s important to use antivirus software from a reputable company because of all the fake software out there.

 - Do employ content scanning and filtering on your mail servers.
 Inbound e-mails should be scanned for known threats and should block any attachment types that could pose a threat.

 - Do make sure that all systems and software are up-to-date with relevant patches.
 Exploit kits hosted on compromised websites are commonly used to spread malware.
 Regular patching of vulnerable software is necessary to help prevent infection.

 - If traveling, alert your IT department beforehand, especially if you’re going to be using public wireless Internet.
 Make sure you use a trustworthy Virtual Private Network (VPN) when accessing public Wi-Fi like Norton Secure VPN.

 Ransomware criminals often attack small and medium sized businesses.
 Among other cyber attacks, ransomware is one criminal activity that can be easily worked around with the above-mentioned solutions.

 Need help?
-Our AMIGO Fully Managed Data Solution might be a good place to start.
+Our RADIANT Fully Managed Data Solution might be a good place to start.